florianm/turtle-data-management-talk/README.md

-# Slide 1: DIKW pyramid
+# DIKW pyramid

-In this program's (NWSFTCP) data management framework, we aim to
+NWSFTCP's data management framework aims to

 - make data discoverable and accessible,
-- make the extraction of information from data reproducible and automated,
+- automate the extraction of information from data,
 - make the process of inferring knowledge into the extracted information transparent and defensible, in order to
 - deliver decision-ready insight to answer our stakeholders' management questions.

 Our communication plan (comms plan) governs the bigger picture of knowledge transfer and uptake.

-# Slide 2: Nested scope
+# Scope

 The NWSFBTP data management is embedded in a nested scope:

-- Turtle DM
+- Turtle group (9)
-- Marine Science Program (20)
+- Marine Science Program (~20)
-- Science and Conservation Division (300)
+- Science and Conservation Division (~300)
-- Department of Parks and Wildlife (1600)
+- Department of Parks and Wildlife (~1600)
 - WA State Government (120+ Departments)

 The NWSFBTP interacts with each level by jointly working on a number of data management challenges.
 Tying in with other levels brings benefits but also challenges.